syncfusion-content/wpf-docs/wpf/DateTimePicker/Restricting-date-value.md

 documentation: ug
 ---

-# Restrict and formatting date value in WPF DateTimePicker (DateTimeEdit)
+# Restrict date time value in WPF DateTimePicker (DateTimeEdit)

 This section explains how to select a date and time in a particular range by specifying minimum and maximum dates and formatting the datetime in [DateTimeEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeEdit.html) control.